ets-labs/python-dependency-injector/README.rst

 Example
 -------

-Brief example below demonstrates usage of *Dependency Injector* catalogs and providers for definition of several IoC containers for some microservice system that consists from several business and platform services:
+Brief example below demonstrates usage of *Dependency Injector* containers and providers for definition of several IoC containers for some microservice system that consists from several business and platform services: